 Each family is impacted differently when dealing with divorce proceedings.
 The custody of children is determined by the courts “best interest” in relation to the possession, access and support of the child.
 The relationship with your child is unique and we believe it deserves a custom solution specific to your needs.
-We’ll strategize to get a favorable outcome for you and your child.
+Our child custody lawyers will strategize to get a favorable outcome for you and your child.
 Learn More.

 Divorce Child Support

 Every child custody suit will deal with child support.
 Texas has a formula that calculates child support based on the number of children in the suit, if the parent has other children to support and the available resources the parent has.
-We can help you establish, modify, enforce, increase or decrease child support.
+Our child support attorneys can help you establish, modify, enforce, increase or decrease child support.
 Learn More.

 Divorce With Spousal Support

 Texas is not an alimony state.
 However, Texas statutes do create a similar function referred to as Chapter 8 Maintenance, or spousal support.
 Eligibility requires the spouse seeking support to have insufficient income to provide for his or her own reasonable minimum needs.
 In addition, there are several other conditions which must be met to qualify for spousal support.
 Building a case with an attorney is vital to successfully being awarded spousal maintenance or defending a request for spousal maintenance.

 If you or your spouse are requesting spousal maintenance or are unsure if you qualify for spousal maintenance, please call Moffett Law Firm at 713-333-5800 or contact us online to arrange for your confidential consultation with one of our experienced family law attorneys in Houston, who will protect your interests and advocate passionately on your behalf.